Chapter 20:

 There was silence across the ballroom.
 Dozens of nobles staring at me in horror while I stood there, fists clenched, breathing heavy, not even bothering to fix the loose strand of hair falling over my face.

 After that night, people started calling me "Iron Maiden".
-The rumors started to spread that I could kill someone just by looking at them, or that I could beat up a dragon in one-on-one fight.
-Some of them were even more ridiculous, like for example, that I am a monster who has taken human shape.
+The rumors started to spread that I could kill someone just by looking at them, or that I could beat up a dragon with one punch.

 Of course, Lucian wasn’t exactly thrilled about that incident.
-He pulled me aside once we were back home and let out the biggest sigh I’d ever heard from him.
-After that he scolded me for around 3-4 hours.
-Try to imagine sitting seiza for such a long time... it hurts.
+He pulled me aside once we were back home and scolded me for around 3-4 hours.
+Try to imagine sitting seiza for such a long time... it hurts...

 Anyway...
 Work began shortly after.

 At first, I wasn’t sure how well I’d do.
-The expectations were high, and the pressure was unrelenting.
+Both the expectations and the pressure were high.
 But once I found my rhythm, everything clicked.
 Designing machines, solving problems, creating things that actually made people’s lives better—it felt natural.
 Turns out I had better talent for that than I expected.

 As time went on, my relationship with Lucian changed.
 We were partners, but it became something more.
 He wasn’t just my colleague or my boss—he was my anchor.
 We supported each other, balanced each other out.